Constantin S. Nicolăescu-Plopșor: Interwar mysticism and communist turn

-The Maglavit issue endured on Plopșor's mind in May 1936, when he tried to bring it up during a session of Oltenia's Orthodox Metropolis, in Râmnicu Vâlcea.
-The local bishop, Vartolomeu Stănescu, prevented him from doing so, and instead used the floor to campaign for the far-right Iron Guard.
-Plopșor himself was still a Georgist politician during the general election of December 1937, when he appeared as third on a list of Dolj candidates, headlined by George Matei Cantacuzino.
-In 1940, during a dictatorial regime established by King Carol II, he joined the state political party, called National Renaissance Front, and its Dolj organization, headed by Emanuel Tătărescu.
-Focusing on his scholarly work by 1942, he discovered and published a manuscript copy of Mihail Moxa's 17th-century chronicle.
-He participated in the "Oltenia Week", organized by Ramuri in November 1943.
-At this event, he networked with writers such as Virgil Carianopol, Mircea Damian, Elena Farago, George Gregorian and Ion Minulescu, as well as with singer Maria Tănase.

 Nicolăescu-Plopșor reached scholarly prominence after World War II, and especially during the communist regime inaugurated in 1947–1948.
 In 1946, he was appointed the Museum of Oltenia's full director, holding the office until 1952.
 As noted in 1994 by literary columnist C. D. Zeletin, as early as 1945 he had become aware that the Romanian Communist Party would generate a new land reform, and liquidated his own interests as a landowner (this allowed him to serve as chairman of the expropriation board).
 As caretaker of the Oltenian Museum, Nicolăescu-Plopșor controversially participated in the nationalization of 1949.
 By his own account, he traveled to Victor N. Popp's manor in Ostroveni, which had just been confiscated by the authorities, and managed to retrieve several modern sculptures by Constantin Brâncuși, which Popp had collected.
 Zeletin reports a version of the story according to which Plopșor was "drifting around" Argetoaia when he chanced upon a version of Brâncuși's The Kiss, taken from the Popp collection by a local.
 The peasant was entirely unaware of its value, and was using it for fermenting cabbage.
 This version was partly backed, and partly corrected, by the conservator-restorer Petre Tănăsoaica.
 Though he notes that the sculpture was indeed used to weigh down cabbage, he places the events in Ostroveni.
 He also reports that Plopșor's person of contact was not a peasant, but in fact Popp's former aide, who "could not find the strength to abandon it and have it removed from his household circuit."